JamesNikolaidis/veeam-assessment/README.md

 # Execution tutorial

+### Before test execution !IMPORTANT!~
+Please, when you download this repo, run the following commands

+<code> mvn clean compile </code>

+or

+<code> mvn clean </code>

+<code> mvn compile </code>

+Those steps are required because when downloading the project from github does not have the compiled files ready to run the test suite.

 ### Test suite Configuration
 The configuration for the test suite can be modified and found in the application.properties file under the resources folder.
 It contains the endpoints and other configuration.